 An entirely furnished castle

-Probably built on the location of the ancient 15th-century fortress, the Trélon castle went through several generations of important improvements with great care given to the architecture.
+Built on the location of the ancient 15th-century fortress, the Trélon castle went through several generations of important improvements with great care given to the architecture.
 This majestic house in the style of Louis XIII, richly ornamented with collections of furniture, tapestry, Sèvres porcelain and superb works of art, is the legacy of centuries.

 Merode, a magical name